The Bankrate promise

 It could take some time to save up enough to pay for home improvements.
 The upside is you can complete projects without racking up debt and having to repay lenders for years to come.

 You can use a credit card to cover the cost of minor upgrades.
-If possible, use a balance-transfer credit card that offers an interest-free purchasing period.
-But you should pay the balance in full before the promotional period ends for this payment strategy to make sense.
+If possible, use a card with a 0 percent introductory rate to avoid paying interest.
+That said, make sure you pay the balance in full before the promotional rate period ends for this payment strategy to make sense.
 Otherwise, a small purchase could cost you several hundred or thousands more in interest.

-Still, a secured loan may be worth considering if you’re confident the monthly payments won’t be an issue as you’ll likely get a lower interest rate.
-Plus, managing the loan responsibly could help improve your credit score over time if the lender reports payment activity to the major credit bureaus – Experian, TransUnion and Equifax.
+Managing the loan responsibly could also help improve your credit score over time if the lender reports payment activity to the major credit bureaus – Experian, TransUnion and Equifax.

 Unsecured loans can be a viable option to pay for home improvements without dipping into your savings.
 Plus, unlike home equity loans or HELOCs, they’re less risky as your home won’t automatically be at risk for foreclosure if you fall behind on the loan payments.